Air Fryer Recipe

 Method

-1. In a bowl, mix together honey, soy sauce, olive oil, minced garlic, black pepper, and dried thyme.
+1. In a bowl, stir together the honey, soy sauce, olive oil, minced garlic, black pepper and dried thyme.

-2. Add the chicken thighs and marinate for at least 30 minutes or up to a couple of hours in the refrigerator.
+2. Add the chicken thighs and leave to marinate in the refrigerator for at least 30 minutes, or up to a couple of hours.

 3. Preheat your air fryer to 180°C (356°F) for about 5 minutes.